dangarmat/dangarmat.github.io/_posts/2018-06-11-NHL-Goalies.md

 ```
 ![goalies12](/images/goalies12.png)

-Can see here scaling has made all variances 1 for all variables, so ready to do unitless clustering.
+Can see here scaling has made all variances 1 for all variables, so ready to do scaled clustering.
 ```r
 scaled_all_vars %>%
   wssplot(nstart = 1000)